ryanquinnnelson/CMU-11685-Face-Classification-Verification-using-Deep-Learning/README.md

 - Automatically saves test output after each epoch
 - Allows user to customize datasets, evaluation, and test output formatting depending on the data
 - Predefined models can be customized via configuration file to facilitate hyperparameter tuning
+- Implements centerloss as a possible loss function

 ## Requirements